FIVE FACTORS TO HELP RANK FIRST IN GOOGLE

 Finally, the greatest written content in the world won't go far if it is poorly formatted and contains other on-page errors related to metadata and design.
-People tend to judge the authority of a page by the way it looks even before they begin reading, and many visitors will leave at the first sign of an amateur site, thereby hurting your rankings due to a high bounce rate.
+People tend to judge the authority of a page by the way it looks even before they begin reading, and many visitors will leave at the first sign of an amateur site, thereby hurting your click-through rate.

 In conclusion, although covering all of these factors can certainly help improve your chances of gaining #1 rankings in Google, keep in mind that the overall authority of the site that the content is published on will also play a role in whether the page is able to quickly reach the #1 slot and stay there.
 Fortunately, continuing to develop pages with the above criteria in mind will ensure a gradual increase in your site's authority.